serverless/blog/posts/2017-10-04-serverless-express-rest-api.md

 Today, I come with good news: your existing web framework tooling will work seamlessly with Serverless.
 In this post, I'll show you how to use the popular Node web framework [Express.js](https://expressjs.com/) to deploy a Serverless REST API.
 This means you can use your existing code + the vast Express.js ecosystem while still getting all the benefits of Serverless 💥!

 Below is a step-by-step walkthrough of creating a new Serverless service using Express.js.
+In this walkthrough, we will:

+- Deploy a simple API endpoint;
+- Add a DynamoDB table and two endpoints to create and retrieve a User object;
+- Set up path-specific routing for more granular metrics and monitoring; and
+- Configure your environment for local development for a faster development experience.

 If you already have an Express application that you want to convert to Serverless, skip to the [Converting an existing Express application](#converting-an-existing-express-application) section below.